Plant-Based Collagen vs. Marine Collagen: Which Is Better?

 But It’s Not For Everyone.

-- It’s not vegetarian or vegan.
+- Is marine collagen vegan?
+It’s not vegetarian or vegan.

 - People with fish allergies need to avoid it.

-- Sourcing can vary, wild-caught is preferred, but not always guaranteed.
+- Sourcing can vary; wild-caught is preferred, but not always guaranteed.

 - Some formulations may have a fishy aftertaste, unless masked properly.